General Relativistic Calculations for White Dwarf Stars: Stability of White Dwarf Stars

-The occurence of a critical limiting mass can be clearly seen when we plot the mass $M$ versus the radius $R$ of the star on linear scales.
-This is shown in Fig.~4 for helium white dwarf stars, where the maxima is identified as the critical point (at a mass of about $1.397\,M_\odot$).
-The portion towards the right of the maxima corresponds to stable equilibrium, whereas that towards the left corresponds to instability.
-Thus the TOV equation gives a critical mass of $1.397\,M_\odot$ solar masses which is slightly smaller than that obtained by Chandrasekhar.
+The occurrence of a critical mass can be clearly seen when we plot the mass $M$ versus the radius $R$ of the star on linear scales.
+This is shown in Fig.~4 for $^4_2$He, $^{12}_6$C and $^{56}_{26}$Fe white dwarf stars, where the maxima are identified as the critical points, at masses of about $1.4081M_\odot$ for $^4_2$He, $1.3916M_\odot$ for $^{12}_6$C and for $1.1565M_\odot$ $^{56}_{26}$Fe white dwarfs.
+The portions towards the right of the maxima correspond to stable equilibria, whereas those towards the left correspond to instability.

-We also solve the TOV equations for iron white dwarf stars (for which $\mu_e=2.154$) and obtain the corresponding mass-radius relationship.
-Fig.~5 shows the occurance of the critical limiting mass for iron white dwarfs, giving the critical mass to be $1.204\,M_\odot$.

-The critical central densities for a few white dwarf stars are also computed numerically based on the TOV equation [(\ref{eq:twelve}) and (\ref{eq:thirteen})] and the results are shown in Column~2 of Table~2.
+The critical central densities $\rho_c^{\rm TOVS}$ for a few other white dwarf stars ($^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, and $^{32}_{16}$S) are also computed numerically based on the TOV equation [(\ref{eq:five}) and (\ref{eq:six})] coupled with the Salpeter EoS [(\ref{eq:esalp}) and (\ref{eq:psalp})] and the results are shown in Column~3 of Table~3.
+In comparison to $\rho_c^{\rm ST}$ we see that the values for $\rho_c^{\rm TOVS}$ are lower in magnitude.
+The corresponding critical values for the masses $M_c^{\rm TOVS}$ following from the TOV equation coupled with the Salpeter EoS are displayed in Column~4 of Table~3.